Tommaso Mosca: GT career

 In 2020, Mosca stepped up to GT3 competition, joining Attempto Racing alongside Mattia Drudi to race in the GT World Challenge Europe Sprint Cup.
 Scoring a lone podium in the opening round of the season at Misano, Mosca scored points four more times to finish 11th in points.
 Mosca returned to Attempto Racing for the 2021 GT World Challenge Europe Sprint Cup season, but would only compete in the first two rounds, scoring a best result of sixth in the season-opener at Magny-Cours.
 In 2022, Mosca joined AKKodis ASP Team to compete in the GT World Challenge Europe Endurance Cup alongside Casper Stevenson and Thomas Drouet.
 The trio scored a best result of eighth at Le Castellet and finished ninth in the Silver cup standings.

 Joining Scuderia Baldini for the 2023 Italian GT Endurance Championship alongside Giancarlo Fisichella, Mosca won at Pergusa and Mugello to clinch the title at the final round of the season at Vallelunga.
 Returning to Scuderia Baldini for 2024, this time also alongside Arthur Leclerc, Mosca won at Vallelunga and Monza to clinch his second consecutive Endurance title.

 Following his second consecutive title in Italian GT, Mosca joined AF Corse to race in the 2025 International GT Open alongside Carl Bennett.
+In his maiden season in International GT Open, Mosca scored his first win at Le Castellet, and scored further wins at the Red Bull Ring and Barcelona, before ending the year with a win at Monza to secure runner-up honors in the overall standings.
+During 2025, Mosca also raced in the last three rounds of the GT World Challenge Europe Endurance Cup for the AF Corse in the Bronze Cup.
+At the end of 2025, Mosca returned to AF Corse to race in the 2025–26 Asian Le Mans Series, scoring a best result of 14th at Abu Dhabi.

+Joining the Ferrari factory team for 2026, Mosca returned to AF Corse for a triple campaign in the GT World Challenge Europe Endurance Cup and GT World Challenge Europe Sprint Cups and International GT Open, as well as racing at the 24 Hours of Daytona in GTD.